MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingjob-currentpage-vb.md

-﻿---
+---
-Description: 'The CurrentPage property is a number that identifies the page that the fax service is actively receiving on an inbound fax job.' ms.assetid: 'a259d9ea-f007-4909-b109-5861fa46b71d'
+Description: The CurrentPage property is a number that identifies the page that the fax service is actively receiving on an inbound fax job. ms.assetid: a259d9ea-f007-4909-b109-5861fa46b71d
-title: 'FaxIncomingJob.CurrentPage property'
+title: FaxIncomingJob.CurrentPage property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingJob.CurrentPage property